Missiles, drones hit Zaporizhzhia again as death toll rises

 “The failure of Russian crews to destroy intact equipment before withdrawing or surrending highlights their poor state of training and low levels of battle discipline,” the British said.
 “With Russian formations under sever strain in several sectors and increasingly demoralized troops, Russia will likely continue to lose heavy weaponry.”

-The Ukrainian military also said Friday that 500 former criminals have been mobilized to reinforce Russian ranks in the eastern Donetsk region, where Ukrainian forces have been retaking territory.
+The Ukrainian military also said Friday that 500 former criminals have been mobilized to reinforce Russian ranks in the eastern Donetsk region, where Ukrainian forces have retaken some territory.
 The new units are commanded by officers drawn from law enforcement, the military said.

-U.S. President Joe Biden said Thursday that his Russian counterpart Putin, who turned 70 Friday, has driven the rick of nuclear “Armageddon” to the highest level since the 1962 Cuban Missile Crisis, as Russian officials speak of the possibility of using tactical nuclear weapons after suffering massive setbacks in the eight-month invasion of Ukraine.
+U.S. President Joe Biden said Thursday that Putin has driven the rick of nuclear “Armageddon” to the highest level since the 1962 Cuban Missile Crisis, as Russian officials speak of the possibility of using tactical nuclear weapons after suffering massive setbacks in the eight-month invasion of Ukraine.

 Speaking at a fundraiser for the Democratic Senatorial Campaign Committee, Biden said Putin was “a guy I know fairly well” and the Russian leader was “not joking when he talks about the use of tactical nuclear weapons or biological or chemical weapons.”